apache/doris-website/blog/Replacing-Apache-Hive-Elasticsearch-and-PostgreSQL-with-Apache-Doris.md

 ---
 {
-    'title': 'Replacing Apache Hive, Elasticsearch and PostgreSQL with Apache Doris', 'summary': "How does a data service company build its data warehouse?
+    'title': 'Replacing Apache Hive, Elasticsearch and PostgreSQL with Apache Doris', 'description': "How does a data service company build its data warehouse?
 Simplicity is the best policy.
 See how a due diligence platform increased data writing efficiency by 75%.", 'date': '2023-07-01',
     'author': 'Tao Wang',
     'tags': ['Best Practice'],